Adelin-Rivas/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

 * What is the scheme/protocol?
+the protocols is https

 * What is the host?
+the host is www.nsnsp.org
 * What is the port number?
+443
-* What is the path?
+* What is the path
+  commitments

-* What are the query parameters?
+* What are the query parameters? date=2017-12-09
 * What is the fragment?
+ no it does exist  because theis not #

 #### 6. In the following URL: `http://localhost:4000/admin?`